lersveen/andre.party/_posts/2022-05-15-linux-cheatsheet.md

 ---
 layout: post
-title:  "How to greet an unknown linux system"
+title:  "How to greet an unknown Linux system"
 categories: blog
 tags: dev linux
 ---